Tencent/omi/README.md

 ## Debugging

-Easy to debug via [Omi DevTools Extension](https://github.com/f/omi-devtools) [[Install from Chrome WebStore](https://chrome.google.com/webstore/detail/omijs-devtools/pjgglfliglbhpcpalbpeloghnbceocmd)], Using [Omi DevTools](https://chrome.google.com/webstore/detail/omijs-devtools/pjgglfliglbhpcpalbpeloghnbceocmd) you can simply debug and manage your UI **without any configuration**.
+Easy to debug via [Omi DevTools Extension](https://github.com/f/omi-devtools) [[Install from Chrome WebStore](https://chrome.google.com/webstore/detail/omijs-devtools/pjgglfliglbhpcpalbpeloghnbceocmd)], using Omi DevTools you can simply debug and manage your UI **without any configuration**.
 Just install and debug.

 Since Omi uses Web Components and Shadow-DOM, it doesn't need to have another elements panel such as React has.
 It just adds a panel to the **Elements' sidebar** and it's powerful as much as React DevTools.